Li Lin (prince): Rebellion

 With the empire's transportation network disrupted by An's rebellion, the taxes and levies of the region south of the Huai River were all sent to Jiangling, allowing Li Lin access to a great amount of wealth and ability to conscript tens of thousands of soldiers.
-His son Li Yang (李瑒) the Prince of Xiangcheng was said to be brave and studied in military matters, and his strategist Xue Liu (薛鏐) suggested to him that given the amount of wealth and territory he had, he should occupy Jinling (金陵, modern Nanjing), take over all of the territory south of the Yangtze River, and establish a separate regime similar to Eastern Jin.
+His son Li Yi (李㑥) the Prince of Xiangcheng (Note: The Prince of Xiangcheng's name was recorded as "Yang" (瑒) in Zizhi Tongjian; "Yi" comes from Li Lin's biographies in both Books of Tang.
+Also, the character "瑒" has two pronunciations: "chàng" and "yáng".) was said to be brave and studied in military matters, and his strategist Xue Liu (薛鏐) suggested to him that given the amount of wealth and territory he had, he should occupy Jinling (金陵, modern Nanjing), take over all of the territory south of the Yangtze River, and establish a separate regime similar to Eastern Jin.
 When Emperor Suzong heard this, he issued an order that Li Lin return to Chengdu to accompany Emperor Xuanzong, but Li Lin refused.
 This alarmed Li Xian, who claimed to be ill and resigned, and then reported to Emperor Suzong's then-location at Pengyuan (彭原, in modern Qingyang, Gansu).
 Both he and another official, Gao Shi (高適), then proposed strategies to stop Li Lin's plan.
 Around the new year 757, Emperor Suzong commissioned Gao as the military governor of Huainan Circuit (淮南, headquartered in modern Yangzhou, Jiangsu), and another general, Lai Tian (來瑱), as the military governor of Huainan West Circuit (淮南西道, headquartered in modern Zhumadian, Henan), and instructed them to, along with Wei Zhi (韋陟) the military governor of Jiangdong Circuit (江東, headquartered in modern Suzhou, Jiangsu), to prepare to resist Li Lin.

-On January 19, 757, Li Lin, without any imperial permission, left Jiangling with a fleet, heading east on the Yangtze.
+On 19 January 757, Li Lin, without any imperial permission, left Jiangling with a fleet, heading east on the Yangtze.
 Li Xiyan (李希言) the governor of Wu Commandery (roughly modern Suzhou) then sent him a letter that treated him as an equal and addressed him by name, inquiring as for the reason for him to be heading east.
 Li Lin, in anger, replied in a letter:

 I, the Prince, am a servant of the Taishang Huang and a brother of the Emperor.
 Local officials need to honor marquesses and princes, and they need to pay proper respect as subordinates.
 You need to pay this respect in your letters as well.
 Now you wrote a letter treating me as an equal addressing me by name.
 Where have the regulations from Han dynasty and Sui dynasty gone?